Entra ID – Deep Dive – Entra ID Authentication – Part 3

 2. Entra ID – Deep Dive – Protocol Primer – Part 2

 Welcome back folks.
 Today I’ll be continuing my deep dive series into Entra.
 In my last post I went over the basics of Entra ID covering what it is at a high level and how it handles human and non-human identities.
 One of the features of Entra ID that I highlighted in that post was that it provides authentication services.
 It is capable of providing authentication of a human or non-human through older protocols like Kerberos (don’t get me started on this feature or else I’ll spend the whole post ranting) and LDAP (through Entra ID Domain Services, another service I hate), but also more modern protocols such as SAML and OIDC (OpenID Connect).
-Before I dive into Microsoft’s implementation of OIDC, I figured it was a good time to do a light protocol primer (primarily for my own benefit because I can only re-read the RFC so many times before it stops being fun.
+Before I dive into Microsoft’s implementation of OIDC and the protocol it’s built on top of, OAuth, I figured it was a good time to do a light protocol primer (primarily for my own benefit because I can only re-read the RFC so many times before it stops being fun.
 Yeah I find it fun to read a good RFC, so what?).

 What is OAuth?

 You are probably thinking, “Why the hell are we talking about OAuth?”
 We need to talk about OAuth (Open Authorization) because OIDC is built on top of the OAuth protocol.
 If you have a basic understanding of OAuth, then OIDC makes a lot more sense.
-I’m not going to try to make you an expert, because to make you an expert I’d need to expert which I am very very very far from.
+I’m not going to try to make you an expert, because to make you an expert I’d need to expert which I am very far from.
 Instead, I’m going to give you the basics.
-If you want a better/smarter explanation, start with the RFC(s) and then take a read through Vittorio Bertocci’s (an absolute legend) many articles, ebook, and videos online.
+If you want a better/smarter explanation, start with the RFC(s) and then take a read through Vittorio Bertocci’s (an absolute legend, RIP) many articles, ebook, and videos online.

 There are a lot of misconceptions out there where folks will talk about OAuth authentication, which is not a real thing.
-OAuth itself exists as an authorization protocol to provide a framework (lots of SHOULDs/COULDs and not a ton of MUSTs in that RFC) for how applications can get limited access to a user’s data based around the user’s consent, aka delegation.
+OAuth itself exists as an authorization protocol to provide a framework (lots of SHOULDs/COULDs and not a ton of MUSTs in that RFC) for how applications can get limited access to a user’s data based around the user’s consent using delegation.

 The protocol refers to this limited access as a scope.
 The assignment of a specific scope to an application gives you the ability to do delegation vs impersonation.
 In the latter, the application will typically act as you with your full permission set vs with delegation you grant consent for the application to access a subset of your data with a more restricted set of permissions.
-A good example would be delegating the application the read permission over your email vs the reading, writing new emails, and deleting child emails.
+A good example would be delegating the application the read permission over your email vs the reading, writing new emails, and deleting child emails impersonation might give the application.

 When it comes to the whole process of a user delegating a scope of access to an application, a number of different roles are involved.
 These roles include: